Anchor links / tags in SharePoint 2010

 Incoming search terms:

-- best way to create anchor links in sharepoint
+- anchor links sharepoint

-- insert anchor sharepoint
+- anchor removed in sharepoint

 Trackback from your site.